-In addition, the stock markets in general, and the Nasdaq Global Market in particular, have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many immuno-oncology companies.
-Stock prices of many immuno-oncology companies have fluctuated in a manner unrelated or disproportionate to the operating performance of those companies, and we have in the past experienced volatility that has been unrelated or disproportionate to our operating performance.
-From January 1, 2021 through November 5, 2021, the closing price of our common stock has ranged between \$6.23 and \$11.91 per share.
-The trading prices for common stock of other biopharmaceutical companies have also been highly volatile as a result of the COVID-19 pandemic.
+In addition, the stock markets in general, and the Nasdaq Global Market in particular, have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many immuno-oncology and gene therapy companies.
+Stock prices of many of these companies have fluctuated in a manner unrelated or disproportionate to their operating performance, and we have in the past experienced volatility that has been unrelated or disproportionate to our operating performance.
+From January 1, 2021 through May 6, 2022, the closing price of our common stock has ranged between \$2.47 and \$11.91 per share.
+The trading prices for common stock of other biopharmaceutical companies have also been highly volatile as a result of the COVID-19 pandemic and anticipated increase in interest rates.
 In the past, stockholders have filed securities class action litigation following periods of market volatility.
 If we were to become involved in securities litigation, it could subject us to substantial costs, divert resources and the attention of management from our business and adversely affect our business.

-Our principal stockholders and management own a significant percentage of our stock and will be able to exert significant control over matters subject to stockholder approval.\
+\ Our principal stockholders and management own a significant percentage of our stock and will be able to exert significant control over matters subject to stockholder approval.

-As of March 15, 2021, our executive officers, directors, five percent stockholders and their affiliates beneficially owned approximately 69% of our voting stock.
+As of March 15, 2022, our executive officers, directors, five percent stockholders and their affiliates beneficially owned approximately 70% of our voting stock.
 Therefore, these stockholders have the ability to influence us through their ownership positions.
 These stockholders may be able to determine all matters requiring stockholder approval.
 For example, these stockholders, acting together, may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may believe are in your best interest as one of our stockholders.

-In addition, Dr. Ostertag, our Chief Executive Officer, a member of our board of directors and the beneficial owner of approximately 16% of our voting stock as of March 15, 2021, is the sole director of Demeetra AgBio, Inc., or Demeetra, serves as its President and Secretary and together with his affiliated entities, owns on a fully-diluted basis, 63% of its capital stock.
+In addition, Dr. Ostertag, our Executive Chairman, a member of our board of directors and the beneficial owner of approximately 15% of our voting stock as of March 15, 2022, is the sole director of Demeetra AgBio, Inc., or Demeetra, serves as its President and Secretary and together with his affiliated entities, owns on a fully-diluted basis, 63% of its capital stock.
 Further, Dr. Ostertag is also a member of the board of directors of Hera Testing Laboratories, Inc., or Hera, and served as its Chief Executive Officer from inception until July 2015 and, together with his affiliated entities, owns on a fully-diluted basis, 42% of its capital stock.